google/go-cloud/internal/docs/design.md

     already-existing value (e.g., if the `foo__0x2e__bar` string already existed, it would be overwritten by a Go CDK write to `foo.bar`).
-*   Escaping may push a string over the maximum allowed string length for a provider.
-Escaping does not solve (and in fact may exacerbate) problems with different maximum string lengths across providers.
+*   Escaping may push a string over the maximum allowed string length for a service.
+Escaping does not solve (and in fact may exacerbate) problems with different maximum string lengths across services.
 *   Existing strings that happen to look like Go CDK-escaped strings will be unescaped by Go CDK (e.g., an existing string `foo__0x2e__bar` would appear as `foo.bar` when read through the Go CDK).
-*   Strings that were written through the Go CDK and needed escaping will appear in their escaped form when viewed outside of Go CDK (e.g., `foo__0x2e__bar` would appear on the provider's UI).
+*   Strings that were written through the Go CDK and needed escaping will appear in their escaped form when viewed outside of Go CDK (e.g., `foo__0x2e__bar` would appear on the service's UI).

 Most of these cons are mitigated by choosing unusual-looking escape mechanisms that are unlikely to appear in existing data.

-Drivers should escape strings when writing to the underlying provider, and unescape them when reading them back.
+Drivers should escape strings when writing to the underlying service, and unescape them when reading them back.
 The Go CDK will provide helpers for these operations, as well as a test suite of strings for conformance tests.

 Sample code for the helper for escaping strings:

 ```
-// package escape provider helpers for escaping and unescaping strings.
+// package escape provides helpers for escaping and unescaping strings.
 package escape

 // Escape returns s, with all runes for which shouldEscape returns true